 Can you recommend any good books or resources for learning about regenerative gardening?

-“Regenerative Gardening” by John Walker is a great book for beginners.
-The website Regenerative Agriculture Alliance offers valuable resources online.
+John Walker’s “Regenerative Gardening” is a great book for beginners.
+The Regenerative Agriculture Alliance website offers valuable resources online.
 Local workshops and community gardening groups also provide hands-on learning opportunities.

 What are the principles of regenerative vegetable gardening?

-Key principles include diversity, soil health, and keeping the ecosystem balanced.
+Key principles include diversity, soil health, and maintaining a balanced ecosystem.
 Rotating crops and using cover crops are important.
-Implementing composting and natural pest control methods enhances growth without chemical fertilizers.
+Implementing composting and natural pest control methods can enhance growth without chemical fertilizers.

 How does no-till gardening fit into regenerative gardening practices?